punitTecorb/TDD-Mocha/README.md

-# TDD-Mocha
+# TDD-Mocha using nodejs with TypeScript

 ## Introduction
-   Test cases in nodejs using mocha and chai.
+   Test cases using mocha and chai library.We have create demo test case.

 ## Setup Steps:
 `npm install`